nlesc-nano/CAT/README.rst

 #################################

 CAT is a collection of tools designed for the construction, and subsequent analysis, of various chemical compounds.
-See the documentation_ for further information
+Further information is provided in the documentation_.

 Installation
 ============